Select Page

 There are many answers below with training dates and fees.
 Or call!

-Click here for tuition and special discounts, like our early bird and active college student.
+Click here for tuition and special discounts, like our early bird and active college student discounts.
 Or call, Dr. Barbara Manousso at 713/557-1010.
+Email is mediation@Manousso.us

-Make sure that your trainers meet the qualifications for and are members of professional mediation organizations, such as Texas Mediators Trainers Round Table (TMTR) and Texas Credentialing Association, or you won’t be getting a quality training.
+Before you register for any training, make sure that your trainers meet the qualifications for, and are members of, professional mediation organizations, such as the Texas Association of Mediators, Texas Mediators Trainers Round Table (TMTR) and the Texas Credentialing Association, or you won’t be getting a quality training.
+Your trainers must be actively involved in practice and professional development!

 Manousso Mediation and Arbitration, LLC. is an accredited sponsor of continuing education credits (CEU), approved by the State Bar of Texas, Committee on MCLE, as well as other professional organizations, such as CEU for CPA, LPC, and HR.